MicrosoftDocs/mixed-reality/mixed-reality-docs/new-microsoft-edge.md

 ### Monitor and input handling issues

-During Windows Mixed Reality sessions, after taking the 2020-01 Cumulative update for Windows 10 Version 1903 (or later), virtual monitors will appear as generic physical monitors in Settings > System > Display.
+After taking the 2020-01 Cumulative update for Windows 10 Version 1903 (or later), virtual monitors will appear as generic physical monitors in **Settings > System > Display** during Windows Mixed Reality sessions.
 Some customers, especially those with more than one physical monitor, may notice issues with desktop layout and input handling as a result.

 **Why this happens**